rabblerouser/core/README.md

   1. Register a new member at `http://localhost:3000`
   2. Log in at `http://localhost:3000/login`, with `networkadmin@rabblerouser.team`/`password`

-For the optional email configuration step, see near the bottom of this document.

 ## Understanding this repository

 This repository is split into these sub-directories: